python-pillow/Pillow/docs/handbook/overview.rst

 Image Display
 -------------

-The current release includes Tk :py:class:`~PIL.ImageTk.PhotoImage` and :py:class:`~PIL.ImageTk.BitmapImage` interfaces, as well as a :py:mod:`Windows DIB interface <PIL.ImageWin>` that can be used with PythonWin and other Windows-based toolkits.
+The current release includes :py:class:`~PIL.ImageTk.PhotoImage` and :py:class:`~PIL.ImageTk.BitmapImage` interfaces, as well as a :py:mod:`Windows DIB interface <PIL.ImageWin>` that can be used with PythonWin and other Windows-based toolkits.
 Many other GUI toolkits come with some kind of PIL